socomsystems/documentation/admin_manual/maintenance/package_upgrade.rst

 Upgrade quickstart
 ------------------

-One effective, if unofficial method for keeping Nextcloud current on Linux servers is by configuring your system to use Nextcloud via a self contained "Snap" package, A technology allowing users to always have the latest version of an "app".
+One effective, if unofficial method for keeping cyfrSpaces current on Linux servers is by configuring your system to use cyfrSpaces via a self contained "Snap" package, A technology allowing users to always have the latest version of an "app".

 That version from Canonical is quite restrictive.
 It is not aimed at developers or advanced users who would want to tune their configuration by installing extra features.
 It is aimed at end-users who want a no-brainer solution.
 Install it, use it.
-No need to worry about updating Nextcloud any more.
+No need to worry about updating cyfrSpaces any more.

 It will work for as long as Canonical pushes releases, just like with any other Linux package